2023 Solar Incentives Guide for Stonington, CT - Tax Credits & Rebates

 Can I use multiple types of renewable energy to power my home?

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to talk through your plan with your local Stonington solar installer.
-They can help you with the plan for your project and also help you understand the various incentives that you may or may not qualify for.
+Make sure you discuss your plan with your local Stonington solar installation expert.
+They can help you with the plan for your project and give you an understanding of various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.